 Cupio dissolvi (Rapture) 2017, installation (printed matter*, A3-sheet of pink paper, pencil, white fabric (approx. 80x55cm folded), 3 glass bowls, 7 glass carafes, water, and crystals: polished agate-amethyst, rough white moonstone, rough white selenite, tumbled rainbow moonstone, rough rose quartz, partly polished rock crystal, carved/polished rock crystal, tumbled sodalite and rough peach selenite) and lip-sync performance (to Antony and the Johnsons, ‘Rapture’, 2000)

 - Gray, Kyle (2014).
 Angel prayers.
 Oracle cards.
 London: Hay House.
 ‘Transformation.
 Archangel Zadkiel’, ‘Clear your vibes.
-Archangel Metatron’, and closed deck, illustrations: Jason Mccreadie
+Archangel Metatron’, and stack of 42 closed cards.
+Illustrations: Jason Mccreadie

 - Freke, Timothy & Gandy, Peter (2007).
 Jezus en de verloren godin.
 De geheime leringen van de oorspronkelijke christenen.
 Trans.
 F. van Graften.
 Nieuwerkerk aan de IJssel: Milinda. p.235